How Much Back Child Support Is A Felony In Texas

 Is back child support available after age 18 in Texas?

 This is a common question among parents, and the answer is nuanced.
 In Texas, child support obligations typically end when the child turns 18 or graduates from high school, whichever comes later.
 However, if there are back child support payments owed, those can still be pursued even after the child reaches adulthood.
-This means that if the non-custodial parent has failed to pay support during the child’s minority, the custodial parent can still seek to collect those arrears.

 What are the factors Texas judges use to establish back child support?